 Hypnotherapy for Irritable Bowel Syndrome

 If you are one of the many people in the UK whose life is affected by Irritable Bowel Syndrome, you are not alone.
-It is a gastrointestinal problem which can physically cause nausea, diarrhea, abdominal pain, bowel incontinence and bloating.
-In addition to these problems it can also affect people mentally in terms of anxiety regarding living with it and when it will strike and this can often subsequently affect their mood.
+It is a gastrointestinal problem which can physically cause nausea, diarrhoea, abdominal pain, bowel incontinence and bloating.
+In addition to these problems, it can also affect people mentally in terms of anxiety regarding living with it and when it will strike and this can often subsequently affect their mood.

 Image